KyleMayes/vulkanalia/tutorial/book/src/overview.md

 let instance = entry.create_instance(&info, None).unwrap();
 ```

-Here we create a builder struct instance for the `vk::InstanceCreateInfo` struct that will be initially be populated with default values which includes setting the `s_type` field to `vk::StructureType::INSTANCE_CREATE_INFO`.
+Here we create a builder struct instance ([`vk::InstanceCreateInfoBuilder`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/struct.InstanceCreateInfoBuilder.html)) for the [`vk::InstanceCreateInfo`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/struct.InstanceCreateInfo.html) struct that will be initially be populated with default values which includes setting the `s_type` field to `vk::StructureType::INSTANCE_CREATE_INFO`.
 Then we set the enabled extension names (which will set both the `enabled_extension_count` and `enabled_extension_name` fields).
 Then we can build our `vk::InstanceCreateInfo` struct and pass it to the Vulkan command wrapper.

 However, the above Rust code involves a certain degree of danger.
 The builder structs have lifetimes which enforce that the references stored in them live at least as long as the struct.
 In the above example, this means that the Rust compiler will make sure that the value passed to the `enabled_extension_names` method lives at least as long as the builder struct.
 However, as soon as we call `build()` to get the raw Vulkan struct these lifetimes are discarded which means the Rust compiler can't prevent us from attempting to access a value that has been dropped.